Bosse Field: History

 Benjamin Bosse, mayor of Evansville from 1914 to 1922, reached an agreement with Thomas Garvin's family shortly after taking office in January 1914 to purchase land on the north side of the city for a park.
 However, the city was in a deficit and could not afford the full $50,000 price.
 Mayor Bosse conceived of the plan to sell part of the land to the school board who would then build a new stadium to be used for school functions as well as Evansville's baseball team, of which Bosse was a co-owner.
 When the president of the school board opposed the plan, Bosse had him replaced with a friend, and the new school board both approved the project and also voted to name it Bosse Field in honor of the mayor.
 Construction was completed the following summer, and Bosse Field opened on June 17, 1915.
 A Central League record crowd of 8,082 fans attended the stadium dedication and opening game, a 4–0 Evansville victory.
 Evansville was in third place when they moved to Bosse Field, but went on to win the league championship in 1915.

 Ten baseball teams other than the Otters have played at Bosse Field.
 Some of the most famous are the Evansville Triplets (1970–84), Evansville Braves (1946–57), Evas/Pocketeers/Hubs (1919–1931) and the Evansville River Rats (1914–15).
 The River Rats had played in Evansville previously from (1903–1910) and (1901–1902).
 The Triplets won the American Association titles in 1972, 1975, and 1979.
 The River Rats won the Central League title in 1908 and 1915.
 The Braves won the Three-I League title in 1946, 1948, 1956, and 1957.

 From 1921 to 1922, Bosse Field was used as a football stadium and was home to the Evansville Crimson Giants of the NFL.

 The Otters franchise came to Evansville in 1995 and have attracted a record number of fans for the league.
 In 2006 the Otters won the Frontier League title.

-Baseball Hall of Fame members Hank Greenberg, Chuck Klein, Edd Roush, Warren Spahn, and Sam Thompson played at Bosse Field during their careers; another 95 Hall of Fame members visited Bosse Field on opposing teams.
+Baseball Hall of Fame members Hank Greenberg, Chuck Klein, Edd Roush, Warren Spahn, and Sam Thompson played at Bosse Field during their careers; Hall of Fame Broadcaster, Bob Ueker spent part of the 1957 season as part of the Evansville Braves; another 95 Hall of Fame members visited Bosse Field on opposing teams.
 There have been over 20 Major League Baseball players from Evansville and dozens of Minor Leaguers.

 Football Hall of Fame member Bob Griese played high school football and American Legion baseball at Bosse Field; Don Mattingly, Andy Benes, Rob Maurer, Jeff Schulz, Alan Benes and Jamey Carroll all played at Bosse Field during their high school and/or college careers.